ariboyarsky/ariboyarsky.github.io/_pages/about.md

 ---
 permalink: /
 title: "Ari Boyarsky"
-excerpt: "Ari Boyarsky is a PhD Student in Operations Research at the Graduate School of Business at Columbia University where he is advised by Prof. Hongseok Namkoong."
+excerpt: "Ari Boyarsky is a quantitative researcher at Cubist Systematic Strategies.
+He holds a PhD in Operations Research from Columbia University."
-description: "I am a PhD student in the Decision, Risk, and Operations division of Columbia Business School where I am fortunate to be advised by Prof. Hongseok Namkoong."
+description: "Ari Boyarsky is a quantitative researcher at Cubist Systematic Strategies.
+He holds a PhD in Operations Research from Columbia University."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a fifth year PhD candidate in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/) where I am fortunate to be advised by Professor [Hongseok Namkoong](https://hsnamkoong.github.io/).
+I am a fourth year PhD candidate in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/) where I am fortunate to be advised by Professor [Hongseok Namkoong](https://hsnamkoong.github.io/).
 I was also a [2023 - 2024 Deming Doctoral Fellow](https://business.columbia.edu/demingcenter/research/doctoral-fellows).
-This past summer I worked as a Quantitative Research Intern at [Cubist Systematic Strategies](https://point72.com/cubist/).

 My research interests lie broadly at the intersection of statistical inference, machine learning, and decision-making.
 In particular, I am interested in studying statistical inference problems that arise in unconventional settings and developing tools that allow for reliable estimation of causal effects.
 Recently, I have also worked on experimental design and non-parametric statistics.